 Maddy amassed over 7 million views online for her sketches, and was a regular guest on ITV's This Morning, BBC Radio 2 and TalkRADIO.

 Her book, How To Leave Your Psychopath, was published by Bluebird in 2022.

 Annalisa has been a Guardian columnist for the last 20 years and their Agony Aunt for the past 15.
 She is also a feature writer for the Guardian as well as the Chocolate correspondent for the Observer.

 She was previously fashion editor of the Independent on Sunday, their Dear Annie columnist as well as Contributing editor and also the fishing correspondent of the Independent.

 Prior to journalism she was a Norman Hartnell seamstress, apprentice chef and fashion PR.

 She is the author of Dear Annie: A No-Nonsense Guide to Getting Dressed (Faber and Faber).

 Born in London to Italian parents, Annalisa started work as 'child labour' in her parents' cafe, making cakes.

 She now lives in Suffolk with her man and kids and chickens.

-Natasha is a Trustee for the charity Student Minds and a patron for No Panic, which provides support for people struggling with anxiety.
-She is a member of the Coalition for Men & Boys, specifically consulting with them on reducing rates of male suicide in the UK.
-Natasha is also a certified instructor for Mental Health First Aid England and the charity Beat.
+Natasha is a trustee for the charity Student Minds, an ambassador for the Reading Agency a patron for No Panic, which helps people experiencing anxiety.
+She is a member of the Men & Boys Coalition, specifically advising on reducing male suicide rates, as well as a certified instructor for Mental Health First Aid England and eating disorder charity Beat.